-So I decided to take a spontaneous trip to Canada…in December.
+I decided to take a spontaneous trip to Canada.
+A solo trip to Canada in the middle of December.
 Did I mention that this was my first time traveling alone?
-This was the best thing that I could have done for myself.
 It was an absolutely amazing trip.
-I learned how to be alone, did a lot of self reflection, and planned for the new year.
+I spent five days in Toronto and I can’t wait to go back.

 City Sight Seeing Tour